What Is Epithelioid Mesothelioma?

 Biphasic | 10 months |

-Factors such as the patient’s age, cancer stage, and mesothelioma type can also affect a prognosis.
-Mesothelioma specialists consider all of these factors when determining a patient’s prognosis and deciding on the best treatment options.
+Factors such as the patient’s age, cancer stage, and mesothelioma type can also affect their survival time.
+Specialists consider all of these factors when determining a patient’s prognosis and deciding on the best treatment options to help them achieve long-term survival.

 Contact us now to find a local specialist — our Patient Advocates are here 24/7 to serve you.

-Like all forms of mesothelioma, epithelial mesothelioma is usually treated with surgery, chemotherapy, radiation therapy, and/or other cancer treatments.
+Like all forms of this cancer, epithelial mesothelioma is usually treated with surgery, chemotherapy, radiation therapy, and/or other treatments.

 Epithelial cells are more responsive to aggressive mesothelioma treatments than other cell types.

-Learn more about types of epithelioid mesothelioma treatment below.
+Learn more about the different types of treatment for epithelioid mesothelioma below.

 Surgery